LuceroLuciano/LuceroLuciano/README.md

 # Hi there 👋!

-#### I'm Lucero, explorer for LauchX and trveler for Innovaccion Virtual, <br> I love the community because is a way to learn and sharing the knowledge.
+#### I'm Lucero, explorer at LauchX and trveler at Innovaccion Virtual, <br> I love the community because is a way to learn and sharing the knowledge.

 ### About Me
 ```